chrissilliw/TechStoreWithSanity/README.md

-# ecommrce Store with NextJS and Sanity
+# ecommerce Store with NextJS and Sanity

+This project is a eCommerce Store that sells Tech products.
+It is built on NextJS with an integration to Stripe, and uses Google logins for customers and admin users.

 ## Requirements

 Before you begin, ensure you have met the following requirements:
+* You should have Node.js 18.17 or later

 ## Installation